 However circumstances can change anywhere along the retirement timeline requiring a review of your financial arrangements.

-Any good financial adviser will review a client’s portfolio on a regular basis.
+Any good financial adviser will review a client’s portfolio on a regular basis to provide up-to-date retirement financial planning advice.
 A primary question at that financial planning review appointment should be to ask “have your circumstances changed since we last met?”
 This is an important piece within the review process.

 Things that may change during your retirement phase may include: